BradleyDickson/siQ-ChIP/README.md

 All of this is rolled into the getsiq.sh script(s).

 # To perform siQ-ChIP
 At this point you have determined your antibody:chromatin isotherm and managed to demonstrate clear observation of signal (captured DNA mass).
+Or maybe you just did ChIP without this isotherm, and that's ok.
+You can still apply the analysis here, but you inherit some caveats.
 Your samples have all been sequenced and you have mapped your data to your target genome.
 You will need the **bed** files from your alignment and you will need to prepare the following parameter files for all of your samples.
-(Bed files are to be sorted as noted above.)
+(Bed files are to be sorted as usual with ```sort -k1,1 -k2,2n```)

 **Bed file format:** A bed file containing all QC'd paired-end reads for an IP and an INPUT sample.
 An example of the first few lines of one of these files are as follows where the chr, start, stop and length of reads is listed: